YazheV1ka/CarSharing/README.md

-# CarSharing pet-project
+# CarSharing
+Program manages a car-sharing service allowing companies to rent out their cars and find customers.

+# Dependecies
-H2 DB
+H2 Database